One phone, two numbers: 2degrees introduces eSIMs

 2degrees says its eSIM functionality - live from today for business customers, with consumer accounts to follow later this month - will work with a range of Apple, Samsung and Oppo devices (see list end of article).

 2degrees says setting up an eSIM will cost the same as a physical SIM card which sell from $5.
 And if you have two phone accounts on one device, you'll get charged for both.
+Setup involves scanning a QR code.
+There's no extra hardware involved.
+Everything runs on your device's existing electronics.

 An eSIM (housed on your device's chip) can hold multiple profiles, each with its own mobile plan.